gvwilson/sdxpy/src/binary/index.md

 then `stream.read(N)` hands back up to the next N bytes from the file ("up to", because there might not be that much data left).
-The result is returned as a string, but---and this is crucial---there is no guarantee that the values represent characters.
+The result is returned as a string, but—and this is crucial—there is no guarantee that the values represent characters.
 We can concatenate other data onto it, but if the underlying file is a PNG image, text-oriented methods like `string.upper`